gocodebox/lifterlms/.wordpress-org/readme/description.md

 Because 5 years ago we couldn't find a plugin that provided a rock solid _all-in-one_ foundation for training websites, we decided to build LifterLMS and **contribute the core plugin to you and the WordPress community**.

 > LifterLMS is course & membership creation software built by course creators and a talented technical team.
-We understand WordPress, ecommerce, eLearning, engaegment, gamification, conversion optimization, the website building insudtry, and the needs of the online teacher coach, and training professional.
+We understand WordPress, ecommerce, eLearning, engagement, gamification, conversion optimization, the website building industry, and the needs of the online teacher coach, and training professional.

 You can learn more about **[the people behind LifterLMS here][team]**.